-The following table shows all possible entries of the "hub.ini" file for the Administration Hub component.
+The following table shows all possible entries of the hub.ini file for the Administration Hub component.
 For any entry that is missing in the INI-file, the corresponding default value is assumed.
-Changes in INI files requires a restart of the affected component to take effect.
+Changes in INI files require a restart of the affected component to take effect.